MarcWeber/editor-cells/README.md

         \ 'cells#examples#TraitCompletionLocalVars': {},
         \ }

-  " A trait just adds some methods to a cell - this way you could reload or " update the implementation on buf write later
+  " A trait just adds some methods to a dictionary - this way you could reload " or update the implementation on buf write later by rerunning the trait " function on the cell.

-  " Sometimes you can add multiple traits to the same cell, sometimes the " methods conflict
+  " What do the completion providers do ?
+  " TraitTestCompletionThisBuffer => complete words of current buffer " TraitTestCompletionAllBuffers => complete words in all opened buffers " TraitCompletionLastInsertedTexts': {} => complete words from last texts you typed in this session " TraitCompletionLocalVars': {},        =>  When using var foo = 7; ist very likely that you'll be using foo, so rate those hits higher

-  " For each completion create a cell taking care for [t,v] in items(traits)
+  " For each completion create a cell having the trait for [t,v] in items(traits)
     let traits[t] = cells#viml#Cell({'traits': [t]})
   endfor

+  " Note for viml devs: A special trait cells#traits#Ask(cell) adds porcelain " for ask - replies communication

-  " now create a cell which can ask the implementations and shows the popup let cell_completion = cells#viml#Cell({'traits': ['cells#viml#completions#Trait']}) let cell_completion.limit = 10
+  " Now create a cell which can ask the implementations and shows the popup let cell_completion = cells#viml#Cell({'traits': ['cells#viml#completions#Trait']}) let cell_completion.limit = 10